lizadaly/utopia-novels/books/arqtiq/book.md

 free from aught else but the sky.

 I feel in my hand a signal, which I recognize.
-By my knowledge of Arc as a “hello,'’ which I answer back.
+By my knowledge of Arc as a “hello," which I answer back.
 Then comes a communication:

 “I am away up in the sky.
 Who are you?"